Golden Dolphin III

 • Generators: 2 x 100 KW (230V) Perkins

-• Engines: 2 x 750 hp Cummins K19
+• Engines: 2 x 750 HP Cummins K19

-• Desalination unit: 2 x 4,500l/day
+• Desalination Unit: 2 x 4,500l/day

 • Compressors: 2 x L & W 280 EC; 1x Mattei LP ERC 507l

-• 2 inflatable boats with outboard motor
+• 2 zodiacs with outboard engines

 SAFETY